 Today, Bill.com is mainly competing with legacy manual processes and software companies like SAP (NYSE:SAP) that primarily focus on large enterprises.

-As you can see below, Bill.com's revenue growth has been incredible over the last two years, growing from quarterly revenue of $46.2 million in Q1 FY2021, to $229.9 million.
+As you can see below, Bill.com's revenue growth has been incredible over the last two years, growing from quarterly revenue of $54 million in Q2 FY2021, to $260 million.

-You can see below that Bill.com reported 172,000 customers at the end of the quarter, an increase of 14,200 on last quarter.
-That is a fair bit better customer growth than last quarter and quite a bit above the typical customer growth we have seen lately, demonstrating that the business itself has good sales momentum.
-We've no doubt shareholders will take this as an indication that the company's go-to-market strategy is working very well.
+You can see below that Bill.com reported 182,700 customers at the end of the quarter, an increase of 10,700 on last quarter.
+That is a fair bit slower customer growth than last quarter but still in line with what we are used to seeing lately, suggesting that the company still has decent sales momentum.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Bill.com's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 80.3% in Q1.
+Bill.com's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 81.7% in Q2.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Bill.com's free cash flow came in at $12 million in Q1, turning positive year on year.
+Bill.com's free cash flow came in at $47.6 million in Q2, turning positive year on year.

 We were impressed by the exceptional revenue growth Bill.com delivered this quarter.
-And we were also excited to see that it outperformed Wall St’s revenue expectations.
-On the other hand, it was less good to see the pretty significant deterioration in gross margin.
-Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
-The company is up 3.45% on the results and currently trades at $120.01 per share.
+On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations and gross margin deteriorated.
+Overall, this quarter's results could have been better.
+The company is down 19.8% on the results and currently trades at $103.5 per share.